 After the operation you can carry on with activities round the home as normal.
 Avoid eye makeup and try not to get soapy water in your eyes when you wash your hair.
 If you go out on a windy day you may feel safer with sunglasses to prevent grit getting in your eye.
 Ask your specialist about when you can return to work.
 If you have any concerns, give the eye clinic a call for advice.

 Your current specs won’t have the right prescription once your operation has been done.
 You will need to have your eye sight tested and may need new glasses.
-Make an appointment for this a few weeks after the operation: your eye specialist can advise when your eye will have settled.
+You may receive a letter from the hospital with a date from when your post operative appointment and eye examination can proceed.
+Make an appointment for this to take place approximately six weeks after the operation: your eye specialist can advise when your eye will have settled at the aftercare appointment.
 You may need to wait until your spectacles have been updated to start driving again.

 Cataract is something that many of us will experience as we get older.
-If you are caring for someone with cataract you can help by arranging lighting in the home to avoid glare problems.
+If you are caring for someone with cataract you can help by ensuring their eye tests are up to date and even arranging lighting in the home can help to avoid glare problems.
 You may need to accompany the person to eye appointments and bringing them home after surgery.
 They may need eye drops after the surgery for a short while.

 If you suspect that you have cataract make an appointment for an eye test.
 It is important to get a professional to check your eye health as blurred vision can have a number of causes.

-If you know that you have cataract and it is causing problems with your daily life then simply ask your GP for a referral to the hospital eye clinic.
+If you know that you have cataract and it is causing problems with your daily life then ask your optometrist or GP for a referral to the hospital eye clinic.
+In Scotland the Optometrist is the first port of call for any eye conditions or issues and can refer you if you need.